 After Captain Joo told me the story, he suggested that I find the box of jewels, because I would be released earlier than he would.
 Since it was an interesting story, I told it to Mr. Moon.
 Later on, I lived in South Korea again but I never visited Yeosu and forgot about the story.

-Why did Eve hide her lower body?
+Why did Eve hide the lower part of her body?
 26

 As a chief, and wearing an armband to show it, I could have more free time after inspecting the prisoners and assigning them their work.
 During my free time, I used to talk about religion with Mr. Moon.
 I realized that Mr. Moon’s knowledge of the Bible was unconventional considering his childhood baptism and his work as a Sunday school teacher in a church during his youth.
 Some of the stories even made me resistant.
 For example, he told me that John [the Baptist] was killed because he did not do what he should have done.
 Since I knew that John was a great saint, it was a shock to me.
 He even told me that Mary had not done what she should have done.
 He then told me that Jesus was not predestined to be crucified.

-The more shocking news I heard was on that unforgettable day of Saturday March 29th, 1950.
+The more shocking news I heard was on that unforgettable day of Saturday March 29, 1950.
 On that day it had been raining since the morning.
-We were walking to the factory tied in pairs of prisoners like wet rats as usual.
-After we arrived there, I inspected them and assigned them their work.
+We were walking to the factory like wet rats – tied in pairs as usual.
+After we arrived there, I inspected the prisoners and assigned them their work.
 At that time Mr. Moon was doing a rather easy job – he was putting straw in the bag.
 It was usually done by the older and weaker people.
 Mr. Moon called me over to discuss something and we went to the warehouse.
 We sat on a pile of straw to talk.
 We looked at each other.
 As the chief of prisoners, I could enjoy such freedom.
 Nobody could complain about it.

 Yong Myung Moon was charged with the crime of social disorder and sentenced to five years in prison.
 His prisoner number was 596.
 My prisoner number was 919.
 I had been sentenced to three years in prison.
 These two prisoners were talking to each other.
 Number 596 was talking and number 919 was listening to him and writing notes.